iotexproject/product-changelog/depinscan/README.md

 # DePINscan Changelog

 ## 2023-12-29
-- Support for editing project data by a team[WIP]
+- Support for editing project data by a team

 ## 2023-12-22
 - Improves the query speed and reduces the query memory